medibloc/panacea-js-old/docs/medjs-account.rst

 1. ``passphrase`` - ``String`` :(optional) If ``encryptedPrivateKey`` is not given, passphrase works as a key to encrypt private key.
 If ``encryptedPrivateKey`` is given, passphrase works as a key to decrypt encryptedPrivateKey and it must be used in encryption of the ``encryptedPrivateKey``.
 If not given, passphrase is set with an empty string.
 2. ``encryptedPrivateKey`` - ``String`` :(optional) Restore account is matched with the given encrypted private key.
 If not given, it will generate a new keypair.
+3. ``pubKey`` - ``String``(optional) Restore account is matched with the given public key.
+If not given, it will be decrypted from the given passphrase and the given encryptedPrivateKey.

 .. note:: If ``passphrase`` does not match with ``encryptedPrivateKey``, it will return a different private key.